auth0/docs/articles/services/implement.md

 ---
 # Implement

+To help you excelerate your integration with Auth0, we provide a wide range of implementation services that you can leverage to achieve the product functionality, service connectivity, operational readiness, and/or quality assurance required to get you into production.
+Auth0 is a unique service that offers developers unrivaled flexibility and extensibility, and our expert Professional Services team know how to integrate with Auth0 in ways that are the most optimal for the platform and for your environment.

 ## Programming Advisory

+Focused on accelerating your development team’s understanding of Auth0 SDKs, APIs, extensibility and integration points, our Programming Advisory services give you the oppertunity to engage with our team to get best practice guidance on a wide range of topics that will help you integrate Auth0 with your chosen technology stacks.

 ## Custom Implementation

-In addition, Professional Services provides **custom implementation services** to help you excelerate your integration with Auth0.
-Auth0 is a unique service that offers developers unrivaled flexibility and extensibility, and our expert Professional Services team know how to extend Auth0 in ways that are the most optimal for the platform and for your environment.
+In addition, our Custom Implementation services provide a wide range of customized implementation to help you excelerate your integration with Auth0 in cases where you need more than the standard out-of-box functionality:

-Professional Services can provide a wide range of custom implementation to help you achieve the product functionality, service connectivity, operational readiness, and/or quality assurance you require to get to production.
-This includes:

 * **Custom rules, hooks, DB scripts, login pages, and email templates:** Solve a user experience, 3rd-party service integration, or other logical problem within a customer’s Auth0 authentication and authorization workflow.
 These customizations happen in-product and do not require additional infrastructure to deploy.